DMClVG/Toy/docs/reference_language.md

 f("foo", "bar"); //Error!
 ```

-when a function is declared with the arrow operator, if there is exactly 1 argument, then the parentheses can be omitted.
+When a function is declared with the arrow operator, if there is exactly 1 argument, then the parentheses can be omitted.
 Similarly, if there is only 1 expression statement in the function body, then the braces can be omitted, which causes the result of the expression statement to be returned.

 ```
 const caller = function(cb) {